 Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

-The Master of Business Administration (MBA) began as a generalist program in 1908 at Harvard University.
+The Master of Business Administration (MBA) program began as a generalist program at Harvard University in 1908.
 It was designed to meet the new requirement for a cadre of managers who could translate business objectives into tangible outcomes and operate between executives and operational staff.

 It was built during an industrial economy characterized by predictable cycles, defined hierarchies, and stable competition.
-Decisions took time; strategies were set once a year, and marketing relied on broad campaigns evaluated by reach and frequency.
-Education was predominantly theoretical, delivered in classroom settings, and separated into distinct specializations such as marketing, finance, operations, and strategy, each functioning largely in isolation.
+Making decisions was a lengthy process; marketing strategies were reviewed once a year, and strategic evaluation was based on reach and frequency.
+Education was largely theoretical and delivered in classrooms and was divided into separate specializations such as marketing, finance, operations, and strategy, which functioned largely in isolation.

-This disconnects between traditional business education and current industry needs has created a lasting problem, especially in marketing, growth, product management, and eCommerce.
-Traditional programs, held back by regulations, can't adapt quickly enough or address the skills needed for today's roles.
+This mismatch between old business education and current industry requirements has become a long-term issue, particularly in marketing, growth, product management, and eCommerce.
+Traditional programs, mandated by regulations, cannot change quickly enough or train people for the constantly evolving skills required in today's job market.

 How Careers in Marketing, Growth, and Product Have Evolved